The 2 Stone-men in the Westfjords of Iceland - Kleifabúi on Kleifaheiði and the Stone-man by Penna

 The Stone-man by the River PennaThe 2 Stone-men in the Westfjords of Iceland - Kleifabúi on Kleifaheiði and the Stone-man by Penna

-The stone man by the river Penna in the Westfjords
+The stone-man by the river Penna in the Westfjords

 Now let's greet the other stone man in the Westfjords, the stone man by the river Penna.
 He stands by Road 60 (Vestfjarðarvegur).

 This stone man doesn't have a name but is sometimes called Pennukarlinn or the Man by the river Penna in Peningsdalur valley.
-I don't use that name for him though.

 Penna river runs through Peningsdalur valley.